-In the tussle for rewards card supremacy, the focus over the past few months has been fixed firmly on ultra-premium travel credit cards such as the Citi Prestige® Card, The Platinum Card® from American Express, and Chase Sapphire Reserve®.
+In the tussle for rewards card supremacy, the focus is often fixed firmly on ultra-premium travel credit cards such as the Citi Prestige® Card, The Platinum Card® from American Express, and Chase Sapphire Reserve®.
 With the launch of the Sapphire Reserve, the addition of 5X points on airfare on the Amex Platinum, and Citi adding additional transfer partners, the travel rewards card space has a lot going on.

 With that in mind, we decided to put two of the best premium rewards cards into battle to decide which has the best signup bonus, points earning capacity, travel partners, and benefits to see if there’s a clear winner in this travel card category.